heyzec/dotfiles/nvim/README.md

 - [The Rad Lectures - How to setup Neovim from Scratch - Complete Guide](https://www.youtube.com/watch?v=ZjMzBd1Dqz8)
 - [typecraft - From 0 to IDE in NEOVIM from scratch](https://www.youtube.com/watch?v=zHTeCSVAFNY)

+## Debugging Lua configs with VS Code
+1. Open the `debug.code-workspace` workspace with VS Code.

+2. Run Neovim with "debug mode":
+    ```sh
+    nvim --cmd "lua init_debug=true"
+    ```
+    Neovim should wait for debugger to be attached, with the message "Server started on port 8086".

+3. Launch the "Debug Neovim via OSV" debug configuration in VS Code.
+This should trigger Neovim to continue its normal loading of configs.